-5 based on the diffuse wavefield assumption (García-Jerez et al., 2016; Sánchez-Sesma, 2017) or by interpreting it as representing the frequency-dependent Rayleigh wave ellipticity (e.g., Parolai et al., 2005).
-HVSRs have been shown to be applicable in a wide range of settings, mostly for measuring site resonance frequencies (e.g., Lachet and Bard, 1994) and mapping sediment thickness, but also more recently to measure glacier and icesheet thickness (Picotti et al., 2017; Yan et al., 2018) or sub-marine permafrost depths (Overduin et al., 2015).
-Similar to noise interferometry, the HVSR method does in theory allow time-lapse

-10 monitoring of the medium below the station, given that the structural change is significant, a source effect can be ruled out, and the Rayleigh wave ellipticity (or diffuse wavefield model parameters) can be extracted precisely enough from the spectral ratios.
+- 5 tive and well-established single-station approach that makes use of ambient seismic noise is the Horizontal-to-Vertical Spectral Ratio (H/V spectral ratio or HVSR) technique (e.g., Nakamura, 1989; Lunedei and Malischewsky, 2015; Sánchez-Sesma, 2017, and references therein).
+Peaks in the HVSR curvespectrum are related to strong sub-surface seismic velocity contrasts, with shallower interfaces producing higher peak frequencies.
+The spectral ratio can be inverted for the shallow sub-surface structure based on the diffuse wavefield assumption (García-Jerez et al., 2016; Sánchez-Sesma, 2017) or by interpreting it as - 10 representing the frequency-dependent Rayleigh wave ellipticity (e.g., Parolai et al., 2005).
+HVSRs have been shown to be applicable in a wide range of settings, mostly for mapping sediment thickness, but also more recently to measure glacier and icesheet thickness (Picotti et al., 2017; Yan et al., 2018) or sub-marine permafrost depths (Overduin et al., 2015).
+Similar to noise interferometry, the HVSR method would in theory allow time-lapse monitoring of the medium below the station, given that the structural change is significant, a source effect can be ruled out, and the Rayleigh wave ellipticity (or diffuse wavefield model parameters) can be extracted precisely enough from the spectral ratios.